-· · · · · · · · · · · · · · · · · · · □ If you pay the entire amount yourself at the time you receive the care, ask us to pay you back for our share of the cost.
-Send us the bill, along with documentation of any payment you have made. ts □You may get a bill from the provider asking for payment that you think you do not owe.
-So us this bill, along with documentation of any payments you have already made. ∍nd \Box If the provider is owed anything, we will pay the provider directly. ☐ If you have already paid more than your share of the cost for the service, we will determine how much you owed and pay you back for our share of the cost. □ Please note: While you can get your care from an out-of-network provider, the provider must be eligible to participate in Medicare.
-Except for emergency care, we cannot pay a provider who has opted out of or been excluded or precluded from the Medicare Program If the provider is not eligible to participate in Medicare, you will be responsible for the full cost of the services you receive.
+' If you pay the entire amount yourself at the time you receive the care back for our share of the cost.
+Send us the bill, along with document you have made.
+You may get a bill from the provider asking for payment that you this us this bill, along with documentation of any payments you have alre - $\Box$ If the provider is owed anything, we will pay the provider directly. ☐ If you have already paid more than your share of the cost for the s determine how much you owed and pay you back for our share o Please note: While you can get your care from an out-of-network promust be eligible to participate in Medicare.
+Except for emergency caprovider who has opted out of or been excluded or precluded from If the provider is not eligible to participate in Medicare, you will be received. are, we cannot pay a the Medicare Program.